PipesAndFiltersProject/StudentPassing/README.md

 ## Dependencies ##

-Uses the following components:
+Uses the following components and tools:

+* A C++ compiler supporting C++ 14.
 * boost 1.68.0 or newer.
 You need to build system library from boost.
 Build using c++14 (e.g. b2 cxxflags="-std=c++14".).
 For more information, see boost getting started guide.
 * nlohmann::json for parsing and creating JSON.
+Also requires C++ v 14.
 * g3logger for logging events in all components of this software
+* Qt for the GUI apps using the other components of the system.
 * cmake for building the system in different platforms and with different compilers.

 ## How do I get set up? ##

-You need to have the following tools:

-* git for cloning the project and for your own development work version control
-* cmake for creating environment specific makefiles
-* a C++ compiler/linker that support c++14
-* an IDE for developing or studying the code

 What to do: